mleggo1/kids-wealthblueprint/README.md

-# Kids Wealth Blueprint
+# Family Wealth Blueprint

-A beautiful, interactive web component for teaching parents and teenagers about long-term wealth building through saving, investing, and compounding.
+A beautiful, interactive web component for teaching adults about long-term wealth building through saving, investing, and compounding.

 ## Features

 - 🎨 **Visually Stunning Design** - Clean, modern UI with lots of white space
-- 📊 **Interactive Compounding Chart** - Kid-friendly sliders to visualize how money grows over time
+- 📊 **Interactive Compounding Chart** - User-friendly sliders to visualize how money grows over time
 - 📱 **Fully Responsive** - Works beautifully on desktop, tablet, and mobile
-- 🎯 **7-Step Blueprint** - Clear, actionable steps for building wealth from a young age
+- 🎯 **7-Step Blueprint** - Clear, actionable steps for building wealth
 - ⚡ **Built with React + TypeScript** - Type-safe and maintainable
 - 🎨 **Tailwind CSS** - Easy to customize and adapt to your brand